 If traveling the country gets you just as excited as post-op suture care, you might want to consider channeling your passions into a career like travel healthcare.
-Not only can we offer a competitive OR travel nurse salary, but you’ll also have access to day-one medical, dental, and vision benefits, a matching 401k, and deluxe housing in a location of your choice.
+Not only can we offer a competitive OR and ER travel nurse salary, but you’ll also have access to day-one medical, dental, and vision benefits, a matching 401k, and deluxe housing in a location of your choice.

 Apply today to Host Healthcare, earn a comfortable operating room travel nurse salary, and let the adventure begin.